A New Economy

 - 1 principal (mandatory – shareholder & director)

-- 5 participant (optional – shareholder only)
+- 5 participants (optional – shareholder only)

 - Manage business and affairs with express authority to act without the need for further authorisation